bcrowell/karl/README.md

 compiled to pdf format by doing a "make doc."
 (Comments in the code do not document the math or the definitions of the variables.)

+## Installing

+It's written in python3.
+Any changes required to make it work in python2 would probably be minimal, but I haven't tried.
+It requires the scipy and numpy, which can be installed on a debian system by doing `apt-get install python-scipy3 python-numpy3`.